Generalized modeling of empirical social-ecological systems: Model construction

 \subsection{Generalized model}

 The state variables and processes graphically represented in the conceptual model need to be mathematically represented in a generalized model.
-In this context, a generalized model is a system of differential equations in which functional forms are not specified, but rather represented by `placeholder' functions.
-In the Baltic cod fishery study, the equation for the dynamics of the LocalFleet state variable described above had the following form (the complete generalized model is in \citet{LadeRESULTS}):
+In this context, a generalized model is a system of differential equations in which functional forms are not specified, but represented by `placeholder' functions.
+For example, in the Baltic cod fishery study, the equation for the dynamics of the CPUEPerception state variable described above had the following form (the complete generalized model is described in \citet{LadeRESULTS}):

+This equation implements the lagged nature of CPUEPerception (fishers' perception of CPUE) with respect to CPUE (Catch Per Unit Effort).
+The variable CPUEPerception will relax towards the actual CPUE at a rate determined by the function CPUERelaxation.